Abishag-Maitha/UpendoB-Gallery/README.md

 Abishag Maitha

 ## Description
 A web app that allows users to view uploaded photos.
-A user can search photos by different categories, click and view a all the details of a  single photo
+A user can search photos by different categories, click and view a all the details of a  single photo.
+A user can also image copy link and share with friends

 ## Project setup instructions
 * Fork the Repo from my github account: https://github.com/Abishag-Maitha/UpendoB-Gallery